GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 * How to run project in android studio? click [here](https://developer.android.com/studio/run)
 * How to import project in Google Earth Studio? click [here](https://earth.google.com/studio/docs/the-basics/project-management/)

+### **How to use Export and REC button**
+1. Create a connection between Liquid Galaxy and SimpleCMS E.S through connection tab.
+2. Create Storyboard with esp mode under location tab.
+3. Use **REC** button to capture the current senario of LG(just click on it).
+4. If you wants to test the Storyboard, click on Test otherwise click on **Export** to export esp files of locations.

+Note: "Export" button is only going to export Location files. it does not affect or export movement, shapes and ballons
 ## Tech Stack

 * Java
 * ESP,KML
+* Datagram socket
 * Android Studio
 * Google Earth Studio